Chinese New Years is Over. Back to the Grind 😉

 The answer is simple, I did the following 3 steps:

-- Followed Greg’s guidelines to setting a professional tone from the start.
+- Followed Greg’s guidelines to set a professional tone from the start.

 - Adopted a mindset of insatiable curiosity about Chinese culture